kx11jkjk/SummarizedExperiment-Extract/README.md

                 choose_assay="tpm_unstrand")
 ```
 parameters:
-- data: Data in SummarizedExperiment format downloaded with TCGAbiolinks
+- data: Data in SummarizedExperiment format downloaded with TCGAbiolinks.
-- choose_gene_type: You can choose as follows, "protein_coding" for mRNA, "lncRNA" for lncRNA
+- choose_gene_type: You can choose as follows, "protein_coding" for mRNA, "lncRNA" for lncRNA.
-- choose_assay: You can choose the assay section above
+- choose_assay: You can choose the assay section above.
 example：
 ```r
 library(TCGAbiolinks)